Skip to content

 Other Eye Conditions

-Fundus photograph of moderate age-related macular degeneration (AMD) with numerous drusen
+Fundus photograph of intermediate age-related macular degeneration (AMD) with numerous drusen

 National Eye Institute, National Institutes of Health.
 Intermediate age-related macular degeneration fundus photograph.
 Figure 1.
 Source ID: commons.wikimedia.org/wiki/File:Intermediate_age_related_macular_degeneration.jpg.
 License: CC BY (Public Domain, U.S. federal government work).

-Numerous medium to large drusen (yellow-white deposits) scattered in the macula, showing typical fundus findings of moderate AMD.
-This corresponds to the drusen findings of moderate AMD (AREDS category 3) that were the subject of the AREDS study discussed in the section “1.
-Relationship Between Supplements and Eye Diseases.”
+Numerous medium to large drusen (yellow-white deposits) scattered in the macula, showing typical fundus findings of intermediate AMD.
+This corresponds to the drusen findings of intermediate AMD (AREDS category 3) that were the subject of the AREDS study discussed in the section “1.
+Relationship between supplements and eye diseases.”

-The field of examining scientific evidence for nutrients and supplements for the prevention and progression suppression of eye diseases is attracting attention.
-Large-scale randomized controlled trials (RCTs) have been conducted, particularly for three diseases: age-related macular degeneration (AMD), cataracts, and dry eye.
+The field examining the scientific evidence of nutrients and supplements for the prevention and progression suppression of eye diseases is attracting attention.
+In particular, large-scale randomized controlled trials (RCTs) have been conducted for three diseases: age-related macular degeneration (AMD), cataracts, and dry eye.

 The largest source of evidence is the Age-Related Eye Disease Study (AREDS) led by the U.S. National Eye Institute (NEI).
-AREDS, conducted from 1992 to 2001, was a large-scale RCT involving 3,640 participants 1), and examined the “AREDS formulation” combining vitamin C 500 mg, vitamin E 400 IU, beta-carotene 15 mg, and zinc oxide 80 mg.
-It showed that the risk of AMD progression was reduced by approximately 25% in patients with moderate to advanced AMD (AREDS categories 3 and 4) 1).
+AREDS, conducted from 1992 to 2001, was a large-scale RCT involving 3,640 participants 1), evaluating the “AREDS formulation” combining vitamin C 500 mg, vitamin E 400 IU, beta-carotene 15 mg, and zinc oxide 80 mg.
+It was shown to reduce the risk of AMD progression by approximately 25% in patients with moderate to advanced AMD (AREDS categories 3 and 4) 1).

-In the AREDS2 study (4,203 participants) conducted from 2006 to 2012 2), the efficacy and safety of a new formulation replacing beta-carotene with lutein 10 mg + zeaxanthin 2 mg per day were verified.
-Replacing beta-carotene with lutein and zeaxanthin showed comparable AMD progression suppression effects to beta-carotene 2), while avoiding the increased risk of lung cancer in smokers associated with beta-carotene, making it the current standard formulation.
+In the AREDS2 study (4,203 cases) conducted from 2006 to 2012 2), the efficacy and safety of a new formulation replacing beta-carotene with 10 mg lutein + 2 mg zeaxanthin per day were verified.
+The replacement with lutein and zeaxanthin showed an effect equivalent to beta-carotene in suppressing AMD progression 2), while avoiding the increased risk of lung cancer in smokers associated with beta-carotene, making it the current standard formulation.

-Importantly, the AREDS/AREDS2 formulation is intended for suppressing progression in patients with moderate to advanced AMD and has not been established for preventing onset in the general population without AMD.
-Supplements are an adjunct to ophthalmic management, and the foundation is early detection and early treatment through regular eye examinations.
+Importantly, the AREDS/AREDS2 formulation is intended to slow progression in patients with moderate to advanced AMD, and its efficacy in preventing the onset of AMD in the general population without AMD has not been established.
+Supplements are an adjunct to ophthalmic management, and the foundation is a combination of regular eye examinations for early detection and early treatment.

 Q Can supplements prevent age-related macular degeneration?